amandabrastad/2022ws_do_ab/bl_blog_do_w39.md

 There is no simple solution or recipe to balance in the right way.
 If it was simple everyone would do it, and every company could be a successful company.

-What added benefits come from ambidexterity?
+As we now understand there are many pitfalls of not managing to be an ambidextrous organization.
+But if one manages to avoid the pitfalls, the added benefits from ambidexterity are great:
 * Adaptability: The world is changing fast, and especially the new and digital world.
 The capability to adapt is strongly needed in today's business world.
 * Avoid stagnation: Like mentioned several times, sticking with what we know because it has worked so well in the past will lead to eventually losing out customers to disruptive technology.
 * Long lasting increased revenue: As we see with successful ambidextrous organizations today like Google or Apple.
 Given that you succeed in milking the market and innovating the next thing to take over at the same time.